Alcoholic and Toxic Liver Disease

 Sex.
 Females have an increased risk of liver disease for a given amount and duration of alcohol use, and liver disease in women tends to progress more rapidly than in men.

 Genetics.
 There appear to be genetic predispositions to alcohol abuse and alcoholic liver disease.
-However, specific genes have yet to be definitely identified.
+However, specific genes have yet to be identified.

 Viral hepatitis.
 Concurrent infection with hepatitis B virus or hepatitis C virus is strongly associated with risk of accelerated liver disease in alcoholic patients.